MariaFernandaOrtega/Master-Thesis/README.md

 ## How to Use This Repository
 - To review the data, navigate to `/data`.
-All sources where obtain from international organizations that provide free acess to their data.
+All sources where obtain from international organizations that provide free acess to their data.The data from the V-Dem Institute is too large to be uploaded to this repository, but it is essential for the model implementation.
+Access it here: https://v-dem.net/data/the-v-dem-dataset/
 - To review the metada files that detail the structure, descriptions of datasets used, see  `/Metadata`.
 For the specific variables used in the clustering models see, `/Code_book`.
 - For  the preprocessing code (e.g. import data, clean data, and get the final dataset), check `data_preprocessing.qmd`.
 - For the code for the models implementation and evaluation, check `model_code.ipynb`.